davidobodo/davidobodo/README.md

 - **ME**: Yeah I sure did [here](https://github.com/hehuapei/visitor-badge).

-- **ME**: I Would have added some more, like Recent activity, Github Statistics e.t.c but they don't track things done in organizations "private" repositories.
+- **ME**: I Would have added some more analytics, like Recent activity, Github Statistics e.t.c but they don't track things done in organizations "private" repositories.

-- **MY BRAIN**: So the lovely people won't see all the work you did there right?
+- **MY BRAIN**: Oh that's true.
+So the lovely people won't see all the work you did there right?

 - **ME**: Yes they won't 😭😭😭😭.